IBM/network-config-analyzer/smt_experiments/README.md

 - [ ] look for projects using z3 and try to figure out how they use it, and if they do anything differently.
 - [ ] perform scalability analysis - how different parameters affect the running time (mathematical description) and use that to determine under what circumstances it might be better to use one implementation over the other.
+- [x] make the `.csv` table have two columns - one Z3ProductSet and one for CanonicalHyperCubeSet.
 - [x] Analyze results with overlapping cubes.
 - [x] repeat the first experiment with overlapping cubes. look at adi's code for inspiration.
 - [x] check the granularity of the timer that I use.
 This might explain the discrete values that I see.